huccihuang/huccihuang.github.io/_posts/2023-2-15-decorators.md

 ```

-Putting @decorator above the definition is the same as using the result of the decorator.

 Putting on this hat is completely equivalent to defining the decorated function with the original name of the function.

 ### Decorators with parameters